 They woody follicles are to 45 mm long by 30 mm wide, with prominent warts and a prominent beak to 10 mm long.
 The fruits are a conspicuous feature and large numbers clusters along the branches.

 Not a lot is known about this one in cultivation.
 It could possibly be cultivated successfully.
 As it is rare in the wild, it would be a nice addition to any garden.
 However, it may be hard to source.
 Check with native nurseries for availability.

-Hakea macrorrhynchaa would be an interesting addition to a shrubbery.
+Hakea macrorrhyncha would be an interesting addition to a shrubbery.
 The prickly foliage provides safe nesting sites for small native birds.

 Propagate from seed.

-The species was named in 1996 from material collected in Girraween National Park, southeast Queensland.
+The species was named, relatively recently, in 1996 from material collected in Girraween National Park, southeast Queensland.